nealgoogs/nealgoogs/README.md

 - 👀 I’m interested in starting a career in a computer related industry, possibly cybersecurity.
 - 🌱 I’m currently going to Central Connecticut State University in the fall for Computer Science Honors program.
 I have about two years left for a degree.
 - 💞️ I’m looking to get an internship that can help me gain experience and knowledge.
-- 📫 How to reach me thenextcr7@yahoo.com
+- 📫 How to reach me ngeoghegan@my.ccsu.edu

 <!---
 nealgoogs/nealgoogs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.